krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_01_Deploy_Basic_Configs.md

 For now, this will just be a very basic inventory file.
 It'll only have a handful devices.
 We'll continue to build on this through the course.

-Based on your topology, you can add either three IOS devices to your inventory file or three IOS and Junos devices to your inventory for this lab.
+Based on your topology, you can add three IOS and Junos devices to your inventory for this lab.

 > It is based on your course topology.